 Jerold D. Friedman is a social justice attorney who practices federal law in Houston.
 He is an international speaker and author on legal, scientific, and political aspects of vegan and nonhuman animal advocacy.
 He is a member of the board of Proactivist Charitable Project, a Texas nonprofit organization dedicated to help fund social justice litigation, and he is a former board member of In Defense of Animals, National Lawyers Guild Los Angeles, and Cannon River STEM School, among others.
 He co-authored an article on the ethics of mixing human and nonhuman genes in American Journal of Bioethics (2003) and authored three articles related to activism in Cultural Encyclopedia of Vegetarianism (2010), and authored a chapter on a lawsuit to save kangaroos in Critical Media and Animal Studies (2015).
 Areas of expertise include all topics related to veganism and/or animal rights, including arguments for animal personhood.
 He can be reached at email@example.com orhttp://lawofficejdf.wordpress.com.

-Pooja Gehi has been the Executive Director of the National Lawyers Guild since 2015.
+Pooja Gehi served as the Executive Director of the National Lawyers Guild from 2015-2020.
 She graduated from American University’s Washington College (WCL) of Law in 2004 with a JD/MA in international affairs.
 At WCL she was the board chair of her NLG Law School Chapter.
 For the past eight years, Pooja has worked as a staff attorney and then the Director of Immigrant Justice at the Sylvia Rivera Law Project (SRLP) where she provided direct legal services for hundreds of low-income transgender and gender nonconforming clients in administrative hearings, immigration proceedings, civil litigation, and prisoners’ rights cases.
 Throughout this experience, she collaborated closely with LGBT organizations to build an analysis of gender justice among poverty and queer advocates across the nation.
 Pooja recently settled a lawsuit securing access to transition related healthcare for New York State Medicaid recipients.
 Pooja’s most recent publication is “Connecting State Violence and Anti-Violence: An Examination of the Impact of VAWA and Hate Crimes Legislation on Asian American Communities.”
 Areas of expertise include immigration, gender, sexuality and the law, civil procedure, and police misconduct.
-She can be reached at email@example.com.
+She can be reached at firstname.lastname@example.org.

 David Gespass is a lawyer in Birmingham, Alabama.
 He has been a member of the NLG Review editorial board since 2000, serving as editor-in-chief from 2004-2009.
 He has taught courses in poverty law at the University of Alabama law school and human rights through the University of Alabama at Birmingham Anthropology Department.
 He has been the primary author of two NLG amicus briefs before the Supreme Court: Parents Involved in Community Schools v.
 Seattle School District No. 1 and Shelby County, Alabama v.
 Holder.
 Both focused on U.S. obligations under human rights conventions.
 David has been on the organizing committees for several Southern Human Rights Organizers Conferences and hosted the Birmingham conference in 2010.
 He was inducted into the King Chapel Collegium of Scholars at Morehouse College in 2004 and received an award for Community Service from the Birmingham Emancipation Society and a Golden Jurist award from the Birmingham Branch of the NAACP for his commitment to civil rights.
 Most recently, he delivered the Birmingham Public Library’s 13th Annual MLK Memorial Lecture.
 He has participated in, or observed, elections in Bosnia, Croatia, Armenia and Venezuela and has spoken on international election standards.
 His current practice focuses on police misconduct and civil rights (he was voted one of Birmingham’s top civil rights attorneys in 2015) and, because of his advanced age and contrary to all reasonable expectations, probate and estate work.
 Areas of expertise and practice include police misconduct and civil rights, Social Security disability, personal injury, GI and Veterans’ rights, and criminal defense.
 Many of his articles can be found on the firm web site, gespassandjohnson.com.
 David can be reached at email@example.com.